luxiubai/chainui.js/docs/en/README.md

 # ChainUI - A Lightweight UI Library

-ChainUI is a JavaScript UI library that uses an operation stream mechanism and a chainable API to provide a simple development experience.
+ChainUI is a JavaScript UI library that uses an operation stream mechanism and a chainable API to provide an elegant development experience.
 It's suitable for adding dynamic interactions to web pages.

 **Core Features:**